-Neither at the end of the financial period, nor at any time during the financial year, did there subsist any arrangement to which the Bank is a party with the object or objects of enabling Directors of the Bank to acquire benefits by means of the acquisition of shares in the Bank or any other corporate body.
+Neither at the end of the financial period, nor at any time during the financial year, did there subsist any arrangement to which the Bank is a party with the object or objects of enabling any other corporate body.

-Since the date of incorporation, no Director of the Bank has received or become entitled to receive a benefit (other than the fees and other emoluments) by reason of a contract made by the Bank or a related corporation with the Director or with a firm of which he or she is a member or with a company in which he or she has a substantial financial interest.
+Directors of the Bank to acquire benefits by means of the acquisition of shares in the Bank or receive a benefit (other than the fees and other emoluments) by reason of a contract made by the Bank or a related corporation with the Director or with a firm of which he or she is a member or with a company in which he or she has a substantial financial interest.